SF-V: Single Forward Video Generation Model: Experiment

 We follow exiting works~\cite{ge2024content} by using Fréchet Video Distance (FVD)~\cite{unterthiner2019fvd} as the comparison metric.
 Specifically, we use the first frame from the UCF-101 dataset~\cite{soomro2012ucf101} as the conditioning input and generate $14$-frame videos at a resolution of $1024 \times 576$ at $7$ FPS for all methods.
 The generation results are then resized back to $320\times 240$ for FVD calculation.
 Our method is compared against SVD~\cite{blattmann2023stable} and AnimateLCM~\cite{animatelcm}, each using a different number of sampling steps.
 Furthermore, to better demonstrate the effectiveness of our method, we measure the generation latency of each method, which is calculated on running the diffusion model (\ie, UNet).
 Note that only for SVD~\cite{blattmann2023stable}, classifier-free guidance~\cite{ho2022classifier} is used, leading to higher computational cost.

 As shown in Tab.~\ref{tab:fvd}, our method achieves comparable results to the base model using $16$ discrete sampling steps, resulting in approximately a $23\times$ speedup.
 Our method also outperforms the $8$-steps sampling results for AnimateLCM and AnimateLCM$^\ast$, indicating a speedup of more than $6\times$.
+For \emph{single-step} evaluation, our method performs much better than existing step-distillation methods~\cite{ufogen, ladd} built upon image-based-diffusion models.

 \textbf{Qualitative Comparisons.} We further provide qualitative comparisons across different approaches by using publicly available web images.
-Fig.~\ref{fig:qualitative_comp} presents generation results from SVD~\cite{blattmann2023stable} with $25$, $16$, and $8$ sampling steps, AnimateLCM~\cite{animatelcm} with $4$ sampling steps, and our method with $1$ sampling step.
+Fig.~\ref{fig:qualitative_comp} presents generation results from SVD~\cite{blattmann2023stable} with $25$, $16$, and $8$ sampling steps, AnimateLCM~\cite{animatelcm} with $4$ sampling steps, UFOGen~\cite{ufogen}, LADD~\cite{ladd}, and our method with $1$ sampling step.
 As can be seen, our method achieves results comparable to the sampling results of SVD using $16$ or $25$ denoising steps.
 We notice significant artifacts for videos synthesized by SVD when using $8$ denoising steps.
-Compared to AnimateLCM, our method produces frames of higher quality and better temporal consistency, with even fewer denoising steps, demonstrating the effectiveness of our proposed approach.
+Compared to AnimateLCM~\cite{animatelcm},UFOGen~\cite{ufogen}, and LADD~\cite{ladd}, our method produces frames of higher quality and better temporal consistency, with fewer or same denoising steps, demonstrating the effectiveness of our proposed approach.